News site for a fintech startup

 Solving the Image Problem

-Articles perform significantly better with compelling visuals, but small-cap companies rarely have high-quality media kits.
-Being a startup, Finvera didn't have a library of images to draw from either.
-I designed a fallback system: the site pulls a company's logo when a ticker is the subject, detects the dominant hex code, and generates a matching background gradient.
-This gave every article a polished, distinct look in feeds and share previews without requiring the team to source or license images for every post.
+Compelling visuals drive reader engagement, but sourcing quality images is time-consuming and expensive.
+As a startup, Finvera didn't have a deep image library to draw from either.
+I designed a fallback system: when a ticker is the subject of an article, the site pulled the company's logo, detected its dominant color, and generated a matching background gradient.
+This gave every article a polished, distinct look in feeds and share previews without sourcing or licensing images for every post.

 Finvera — Algorithmic image generation system